F5Networks/f5-openstack-docs/docs/openstack_docs/os-deploy-guide.rst

 Getting Started
 ---------------

 First, you need to install an operating system on your hardware.
-We installed CentOS 7 on one machine, which will serve as the controller, compute, and network nodes (referred to in this document as an 'all-in-one' configuration).
-An IP address was assigned to the machine automatically via DHCP.
+We installed CentOS 7 on one machine which will serve as the controller, compute, and network nodes (referred to in this document as an 'all-in-one' configuration).
+Because our lab uses DHCP, the machine was able to acquire an IP address automatically.
+You may need to manually assign a static IP address, which can be easily done as part of the CentOS installation.

 Users
 `````